oreki12/NovelHolder/README.md

 # NovelHolder
-Reat, Create, Update and discuss about your favourite novels on NovelHolder
+Read, Create, Update and discuss about your favourite novels on NovelHolder